More than a year after a pandemic transformed the world of work, how are group disability insurers responding?

 The short answer is maybe.
 Companies have begun considering remote work as part of the own occupation disability insurance analysis.
 Just to level-set, under this definition, the claimant receives benefits if he or she cannot perform his or her “own occupation.”
 This has come up in the context of teachers, healthcare workers, and even sales territory managers.
 People are now far more accustomed and accepting of remote instruction, video conferencing, and telehealth.
 This may change how we think about professions or roles that were once physically strenuous, like teaching, which requires employees to be on their feet all day in a classroom, or sales, which can demand long-distance travel.
 Now these roles may become more sedentary and conducted online, and therefore the physical requirements could change.
 While group insurers at the forum reported that there are no broad or formal practice changes, many are watching closely and reviewing cases based on whether changes in these roles become more lasting.

-When it comes to regulation, there has been one significant change in the United States: Virginia Senate Bill 567.
-This bill mandates that short-term disability coverage for childbirth must include a benefit of at least 12 weeks following birth.
+When it comes to regulation, there has been one significant change in the United States: On April 9, 2020, Virginia Senate Bill 567 was signed into law.
+This bill applies to any policy delivered or issued in Virginia on or after July 1, 2021 and mandates that short-term disability coverage for childbirth must include a benefit of at least 12 weeks following birth.
 This seems like a real shift for U.S. group disability insurers.

 It’s something to watch, but it may be too early to tell.
 Insurers appear to be preparing, observing, and waiting.
 Those with Virginia operations are planning for compliance and adjusting policy language.
 Participants are struggling with how to apply the 12 weeks if there is a pre-partum disability or if it rolls into an LTD claim.
 One carrier mentioned they planned to pay 12 weeks from the date of birth and would not consider any pre-partum disability to be counted in the 12 weeks.
 Additionally, a handful of carriers mentioned that they would not require any medical certification after the typical six or eight weeks paid from birth.